okaminu/minecraft-server-manager/README.md

 ### What is this repository for? ###

+* Management of Minecraft Server,
+1) start, reboot and stop the server
+2) change the difficulty
-* Management of Minecraft Server, firstly it would start, reboot and stop the server, change the difficulty, show the status of the server (running, stopped), password authentication.
+3) show the status of the server (running, stopped)
+4) password authentication
+5) allow to backup and send the backup to s3

 ### How do I get set up? ###